WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 > Overload: Creating multiple methods (or constructors) with the same name but different types of parameters is called ***overloading.***

-2. Create another constructor that takes a name and price paremeter, but sets the description to "", and discount to 0.
+2. Create another constructor that takes a name and price parameter, but sets the description to "", and discount to 0.

 `Constructors`
 ***`Code To Add`***